-5. Sailfish OS
+Sailfish OS [Not Open Source]

 When Nokia decided to ditch the MeeGo mobile OS project, few unsatisfied Nokia employee decided to keep MeeGo alive in the form of Sailfish OS.
 Their flagship product Jolla has met with moderate success and has dedicated fan following.
 MeeGo was supposed to continue by Linux Foundation in the form of Tizen but over the time Tizen evolved on its own and cannot be termed as MeeGo derivative anymore.
 The same is true for Sailfish OS, core OS of which is based on Mer project which itself is based on the work from MeeGo.